-Ten newly released songs by songwriter Wayne Hamilton and some friends!
+Ten newly released songs by songwriter Wayne Hamilton and friends!
 The collection was a long time in gestation, mostly because of the pandemic.
-It consists of solo writes and co-writes, and it expanded my view of incorporating 21st-century technologies into the recording process.
+It consists of solo writes and co-writes, and it expanded our view of incorporating 21st-century technologies into the recording process.

 Notes from the Songwriter

 Walkin’ My Way, the opening song and title cut, is a tune that fellow MAS (Minnesota Association of Songwriters) member Mike Rudquist and I put together in 2009.
 To me, Mike’s original arrangement simply screamed out for horns, so the song waited patiently until I could figure out how to make that happen cost-effectively.
 When Doug Millaway brought his engineering wizardry to the project, the horns, along with all the other instruments, suddenly appeared.
 Except where noted otherwise, Doug played every instrument on every cut in this collection.

 In late Spring/early Summer of 2019, founding MAS member John Bennett called me, looking for lyrics for three songs, and two of them made their way into this collection.
 The first, Get Busy, is a call to our country’s citizens to “get involved” and personally make a statement about, if not personally help correct, environmental problems in America.
-Musical arrangement by Doug Millaway.
+The musical arrangement is by Doug Millaway.

 One of my all-time-favorite people to co-write with is Nashville veteran Marc-Alan Barnette.
 While looking for material for this collection, I uncovered a couple of tunes we wrote together.
 The first to appear here is the Doug Millaway arrangement of Whole Lot To Learn, a gender-neutral song about how to righteously end a relationship on the rocks.

-Another favorite co-writer is my “brother from another mother”, Doug Millaway, who arranged the instruments you hear on this cut.
+Another favorite co-writer is my “brother from another mother”, Doug Millaway, who arranged the instruments you hear on Perfect Crime.
 We met via an MAS co-writing exercise in late 2013, and have been steadily working together since.
 We formed an award-winning performance duo called TWO TONE (twotoneduo.com), released an EP and a CD under that name and regularly perform live at venues all over Minnesota.
-The song Perfect Crime is a gender-neutral example of our eight-year writing partnership.
 See notes elsewhere on this page for additonal invaluable contributions from my friend Doug.